Nas Is Like

-In the third verse of the song, Nas uses similes to describe his prowess.
-These include: "I'm like a whole lot of loot, I'm like crisp money / Corporate accounts from a rich company / I'm like ecstasy for ladies, I'm like all races / combined in one man; like the '99 summer jam."

 Production

 In the 14 Deadly Secrets by DJ Premier, he said:

 Samples

 The song is also notable for featuring one of the most sought-after samples by cratediggers.
 For almost a decade since the track's release, the main sample used by DJ Premier remained unknown.
 However, in April 2008, an unnamed MP3 file featuring the original sample used was uploaded to the Internet by Dusty Kid from Strictly Breaks.
 Right after, the sample was identified as "Cantata of New Life" by John Rydgren.
 However, it was later revealed that the track was actually John Rydgren and Bob R. Way's 1966 song "What Child Is This?", from their record Thoughts on the Carols.

 Other than this, the song also contains scratched vocal samples from Nas' previous songs "It Ain't Hard to Tell" from 1994 and "Street Dreams" from 1996.
 The song also samples bird chirps from Don Robertson's "Why" and a vocal sample from Biz Markie's "Nobody Beats the Biz".